 Removing the visual evidence is only step one.
 Step two is getting rid of the smell that might stick around.
 Pet urine odor will become worse over time so be sure to clean the spot as soon as possible.
 We recommend avoiding the following when getting rid of the odor:

 - DIY and over the counter solutions will only mask the odor for a time, not get rid of it completely.

 - Instead of steam cleaning your carpets, try Temecula Valley Chem-Dry for professional pet urine removal that will completely eliminate the smell.
 Steam cleaning can actually lock in the smell instead of completely breaking it down.

 While the stain may be gone, there are sometimes deeper problems that are difficult to notice at first.
 Oftentimes, the urine will have soaked through the carpet to the padding or sub-floor.
 Simply cleaning the carpet surface will not reach the area beneath.
 To prevent permanent damage to your carpet and the deeper layers, consider calling a professional to give your carpets a deeper, more thorough cleaning.
-Professional carpet cleaners and pet stain removal services can also remove bacteria and allergens left behind by pets that can sometimes cause health problems.
+Professional carpet cleaners and pet stain removal services can also remove dust and allergens left behind by pets that can sometimes cause health problems.

 You will want to make sure the same thing doesn’t happen again once your carpet or furniture is clean.
 We recommend the following steps to reduce the likelihood of repeat accidents.